NFL Rumors: Jameis Winston In Line For Saints Starting Job After Drew Brees Retires

 — Ian Rapoport (@RapSheet) February 7, 2021

-Winston’s experience could have played into the decision as well.
+Winston’s prior experience could have played into the decision to start him over Hill as well.
 The former No. 1 overall pick started 70 games in his career, leading the league in passing in 2019 with 5,109 yards.
-For his career, he has completed 61.3 percent of his passes with 121 touchdowns, but has struggled with turnovers, throwing 88 interceptions and fumbling 50 times during his tenure with the Tampa Bay Buccaneers.
+For his career, he has completed 61.3 percent of his passes with 121 touchdowns, though he has struggled with turnovers, throwing 88 interceptions and fumbling 50 times during his tenure with the Tampa Bay Buccaneers.

-Sports analytics writer Seth Walder told ESPN back in January that Winston could still be the strongest candidate to take over behind center for the Saints, even if it is a more short-term role while New Orleans searches for the next franchise signal caller.
-He added that Hill failed to show he could be a consistent starter for the team going forward.
+Sports analytics writer Seth Walder told ESPN back in January that Winston could still be the strongest candidate to take over behind center for the Saints, even if it is a more short-term role while New Orleans searches for the next franchise signal-caller.
+He added that Hill failed to show he could be a consistent starter.

 Winston was also able to stay out of trouble during his time in New Orleans, moving beyond the off-the-field problems that had plagued him through his college years and during his time with the Buccaneers.

 Financial considerations could be at play as well.
-The Saints are expected to have salary cap issues in 2021, and rolling with the former top overall pick could allow the team to avoid spending on a free agent.
+The Saints are expected to have salary cap issues in 2021 and choosing to start the former top overall pick could allow them to avoid spending on a free agent.